gregorias/pc-setup/setup.md

    1. Open Keyboard settings.
    2. Change 🌐 to do show emojis and symbols.
    3. Select use F keys as standard keys.
-1. Install [Rectangle][rectangle] for convenient window management.
-   1. Download and install the app.
-   2. Provide my pro license key (the pro version can sync my config in iCloud).
 1. [Show macOS app switcher across all monitors](https://gist.github.com/jthodge/c4ba15a78fb29671dfa072fe279355f0).

    ```shell